Understanding Financial Aid

 Financial Aid Offer

-At this point, you should soon be receiving your official Financial Aid Offer email from us.
-This offer will show the overall costs of attending King's College and the estimated aid deductions you are eligible for from King's, the federal government, or your state.
-The information in your offer is based on what was submitted in your Free Application for Federal Student Aid (FAFSA) and your application to King's.
-Nearly all our students receive financial assistance and, last year, our average first-year offer was $32,613.
+If accepted, you will receive your official Financial Aid Offer from King’s College by email.
+This offer will show the overall costs of attending King’s College and the estimated aid deductions you are eligible for from King’s, the federal government, or your state.
+The information in your offer is based on what was submitted in your FAFSA and your application to King’s.

 Estimated Direct Costs

 At the top of your offer, you will see Estimated Direct Costs.
-These are the typical charges you think of when attending college, which include tuition, fees, housing, and meals (if you live on campus).
+These are the typical charges you think of when attending college, which include tuition, fees, and room and board (if you live on campus).
 Your Financial Aid Offer shows these estimates before factoring in any scholarships or financial aid, so you can have a full understanding of the overall cost of your attendance.
-These items will show up on your bill.

 Scholarships and Grants

-As part of your application process with the FAFSA, you were automatically considered for any possible scholarships and grants.
-King's College scholarships are merit-based and renewable each year for up to four years.
-Grants are awarded based on financial need and can also come from King's College (such as our Grant-in-Aid) or the state or federal government (PHEAA State Grant, PELL Grant, or SEOG Grant).
+As part of the FAFSA, you will be automatically considered for any possible scholarships and grants.
+King’s College scholarships are merit-based and renewable each year for up to four years.
+Grants are awarded based on financial need and can also come from King’s College (such as our Grant-in-Aid) or the state or federal government (PA State Grant, PELL Grant, or SEOG Grant).
 Both scholarships and grants do not need to be repaid.
-Hooray, for free money!

 Estimated Indirect Costs

 As with most things in life, there are other costs associated with going to college that will not show up on your bill, such as books, supplies, clothing, entertainment, and transportation.
 We want you and your family to be prepared and factor in expenses that may come up over the year.
-We want to make it clear that King's College is not charging you for these items but includes these estimates so you can budget wisely.
-Everyone will see a standard total of $2,600 on their Financial Aid Offer in consideration of these expenses.
+Please note that King’s College will not charging you for these items but includes these estimates to help you budget wisely.

-Subsidized loans are need-based.
-The most important thing to know about this loan is that the interest is subsidized (or financed) by the government.
+- Subsidized Loans are need-based.
+The most important thing to know about this loan is that the government subsidizes the interest (or is financed).
 This means you do not accrue interest while you are in school.
 If eligible, your subsidized loan award will increase each year.
 If you choose to take this loan, repayment will begin six months after graduation.

 Federal work-study, which is based on financial need, is offered to eligible students who filed their FAFSA.
 These work-study positions provide part-time, on-campus jobs to students.
 If awarded, you will find the total amount of aid on your Financial Aid Offer.
 When you start your semester at King’s, you can apply for a variety of student aide positions in academics, athletics, administrative offices, the library, IITS, science labs, or other roles.
 Your aid will then be distributed in a bi-weekly paycheck.
 Because this isn’t a loan, you do not have to repay this aid!
 In fact, you can use these funds to pay for education expenses or apply them to your tuition bill.

-If you do not qualify for federal work-study but have financial need, you still have another option.
-You can apply for an institutional work-study position, which is paid directly by King's College and will not appear in your Financial Aid Award.
+Note: If you do not qualify for federal work-study but have financial need, you still have another option.
+You can apply for an institutional work-study position, which is paid for directly by King’s College and will not appear in your Financial Aid Offer.

 Supplementing Financial Aid

-When you add up all your scholarships, grants, and financial aid, you'll have an estimate of how much you'll still need to pay out of pocket.
-Of course, any savings that you may have built up for college will help bring down this amount, but did you know there are other ways to reduce your balance and student loan borrowing?
+When you add up all your scholarships, grants, and financial aid, you’ll have an estimate of how much you’ll still need to pay out of pocket.
+While any savings that you may have built up for college will help lower the amount, did you know there are other ways to reduce your balance and student loan borrowing?

-And don't forget, there are other small ways you can save money: renting textbooks, working part-time, prepping your own food to reduce your meal plan, or even double majoring to get two degrees for the price of one!
+And don’t forget, there are other small ways you can save money: renting textbooks, working part-time, or even double majoring to get two degrees for the price of one!

 - Select "King's College, Wilkes-Barre, PA"